 A text amendment to the Land Use By-law (LUB) does not involve the rezoning of a property and are typically limited to changes to a particular zone's requirements in order to modify either the site requirements or permitted uses.
 This amendment affects all properties in that zone.
 It may be done as an administrative change, or be done at the request of an applicant who wishes to change the zone in order to accommodate a use or site configuration not originally contemplated.
 No amendment to the Town's Municipal Planning Strategy (MPS) will be required as long as the proposed changes are in keeping with the MPS polices.
 Provided there is no site specific element to the proposed amendments the evaluation of the proposal need not include any public participation requirements beyond those specified in the Municipal Government Act (MGA) and there is no need to evaluate the proposal using the evaluative for LUB amendments.
-Council's consideration of a LUB text amendment may be limited to an analysis of the land use planning implications and the conformance with other MPS policies.
-A text amendment application will require that a written request outlining the proposed amendment(s) and stating the reason for the request be submitted to the Town's Planning &
+Council's consideration of a LUB text amendment application will require that a written request outlining the proposed amendment(s) and stating the reason for the request be submitted to the Town's Planning &